mauronio/adac/README.md

 ## Principles
 # All data is declared
-* You declare every single piece of data relevant to the application functionalitie.
+* You declare every single piece of data that is relevant to the application functionalities.
 * For each peace of data, you have to declare functional description, persistency requirement, access restrictions, and other attributes which also are relevant to application functionality.
 # Operations
 * All operations and sets of operations on data are declared as *transactions* or *scenarios*.